 Dog walkers provide a mobile service that allows them to travel large areas, servicing a variety of clientele.
 This model is more popular in urban areas where there are high densities of pet families to service at a time.
 Many pet sitters choose to add dog walking and pet transportation to their services because of how well they compliment each other.

 Grooming businesses are one of the most diverse in the pet care industry.
 Since the demand for quality groomers is so high, it is not hard to get a grooming salon off the ground.
 Whether you groom from home, open a grooming salon, or buy a van and start a mobile grooming business, there will always be customers seeking you out.

-Kennel and Day Care
+Boarding and Day Care

 Things to Consider When Starting a Pet Business

-You already may have an idea of what kind of business you’d like to start, but before you get started, it is important to ask yourself the following questions:
+Before you get started, it is important to ask yourself the following questions:

 - Who is my customer and how will I reach them?

 - Do I want to work from home or open a location?

 - Do I want to have employees or work alone?